 The best part about Gloom is narration.
 Each card presents or horrible situation and it’s up to you to explain what happens to your family, weaving a horrifying narrative.

+Gaming can be an expensive hobby.
+There’s always a new miniature, gizmo, box organizer, or new Spiel Des Jahres winner.
 But that doesn’t mean you have to mortgage your house to have a good gaming session.

 Hopefully, you’ve found something that will let you enjoy what we love most about games, strategy, and good times with friends and family.
 You might even have some money left over to buy a pizza!